Degrees and Programs

 for the undergraduate major in Psychology reflect the American Psychological Association’s Learning Goals (2013) and NAU’s Thematic Global Learning Outcomes.
 To accomplish these goals, the course of study in psychology focuses on understanding the methods, ethics, and sociocultural context of research in psychological science through coursework, associated laboratory experience, and opportunities for application.
 Students develop the ability to critically evaluate existing psychological knowledge, assumptions, and application in order to demonstrate literacy, proficiency, and efficacy in informational, technological, and communication (written and oral presentation) skills.
 The ability to engage in critical analyses of psychological ideas and scientific evidence constitutes a valuable personal asset, and is a key to success in many professions, including academic and clinical psychology, business, education, law, medicine, behavioral health, and human services.
 Further, our Department strives to tie our departmental goals explicitly to learning outcomes in such a way that students are aware of the skills they have developed and how these skills are relevant to their professional success.
 To accomplish these goals, the Department engages in timely and relevant assessment of student learning outcomes at all levels of the curriculum and uses those data for program refinement.

 The fundamental principle underlying the graduate program in psychological sciences at NAU is that all inquiry in psychology is structured by the scientific method.
 This inquiry is accomplished by proposing and testing theoretical explanations about human behavioral, biological and mental processes.
 Scientific rigor is essential to evaluate, disseminate, create and apply evidence in psychology.
-In turn, these elements are reflected in our program’s four emphases: Clinical Health Psychology, Pre-Doctoral General Psychology, Pre-Doctoral Health Psychology and Teaching of Psychology.
+Students in our program take courses that are best suited for their professional goals such as preparation for doctoral programs, employment in health-related fields (including behavior analysis), teaching psychology, or other areas of employment that require research, methodology, and statistical skills.
+Students may also be able to combine the MA in Psychology with other certificates or degree programs.
 We train students to be scientific professionals, to be ethically responsible, to be committed to serving others, and to respect human diversity.
-Graduate students receive training, mentorship, and experience in these areas as part of their training in the psychological sciences.